 The superstar wide receiver continued to dominate over the next few seasons, but despite all the work Johnson put in on the field, the Lions remained dismal, failing to make the Super Bowl, or even win a game in the playoffs, in any of Megatron's nine seasons with the team.

-After a 7-9 campaign in 2015 that saw Detroit miss its seventh postseason in nine years, Johnson decided to retire during the offseason.
+After a 7-9 campaign in 2015 that saw Detroit miss its seventh postseason in nine years, Calvin Johnson retired that offseason.
 The Lions forced Johnson to pay back a significant amount (he estimates it at $1.6 million) of the $16 million signing bonus he collected when he re-signed with the team in 2012.

 The dispute rubbed Johnson the wrong way, and the former Detroit Lion made clear to the Detroit Free Press how he feels about the franchise.